Serving Everyone

 “We know that ‘We all possess knowledge.’
 But knowledge puffs up while love builds up.”
 1 Corinthians 8:1 NIV

 Learning the secret of serving and winning everyone for Christ requires humility and pure motives.
 But how do we examine our motives when we are, for example, chatting with our friends?
-If we pay attention, do we rush to share something about ourselves to impress listeners, or do we use words of affirmation for what we heard from others?!
+If we pay attention, do we rush to share something about ourselves to impress listeners, or do we use words of affirmation for what we hear from others?!
 In other words, do we promote ourselves with how much we know, or do we listen carefully and credit those sharing something good?
 People don't care much about our knowledge, but what remains in their minds is our kind and loving actions.
 An old phrase says, "People don't care how much you know until they know how much you care."

 "I have become all things to all, that I might, by all means, save some."
 1 Corinthians 9:22